tainacan/tainacan/README.md

 ### Acknowledgements

 Tainacan is the results of continuous efforts from developers, researchers, policy makers and GLAMs in Brazil.
-We are eternally grateful for all of [our amazing contributors](https://github.com/tainacan/tainacan/graphs/contributors)!
+We are externally grateful for all of [our amazing contributors](https://github.com/tainacan/tainacan/graphs/contributors)!